K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 ### <div id='15'/>2.3.6.
 SampleMeteringOAuthService  Abstract Class

-UAA OAuthToken is needed to access abucus-collector RESTAPI if Abacus operates as Secured.<br>
+UAA OAuthToken is needed to access abacus-collector RESTAPI if Abacus operates as Secured.<br>
 The class that inherits the SampleMeteringOAuthServicemust implement the process of acquiring and returning UAA OAuthToken.

 	package org.openpaas.servicebroker.service;